Fomys/pnets/pnets_shrink/README.md

 - Management of reduction algorithms using [reducers].

-The [modifications] module gathers the different modifications that can be made to a network while preserving certain properties.
+The [modifications] module gathers the different modifications that can be made to a net while preserving certain properties.

 The [reducers] module provides three features: [Reduce], [PlaceReduce] and [TransitionReduce] which allow all reduction